soundwanders/yamabiko/posts/2023-10-12-extreme-site-makeover.md

 ---
 title: Extreme ~~Home~~ Site Makeover
-description: Beautifying our website
+description: Getting our site up to snuff
 date: 2023-10-12
 tags:
   - portfolio
   - next.js
   - typescript
   - tailwind
+  - spline

 ---

-# Extreme ~~Home~~ Site Makeover
+# Beautifying Our Personal Site

+Today we'll have a little fun as we dive into the process of getting my personal website up to snuff.
+It has been a long time since I first created it, and I like to think I've come a long way since then.
+While we will be updating it, we will also simplify our site to better suit the tone I am going for.

-Let's go on a little adventure today.
-We'll explore three intriguing chapters detailing how we brought our idea to life, creating a shiny new thing.
+We'll slice up our journey into three distinct chapters detailing how we brought my vision to life, creating a shiny new thing for us to marvel at 🥳.

-## Chapter 1: Redesigning with Next.js, TypeScript, and Tailwind
+## Chapter 1: Retooling with Next.js, TypeScript, Tailwind, and Spline

 To make this endeavor a success, we leveraged Next.js, version 13.
 Why Next.js?
-It's an open-source React framework that simplifies building web applications.
-I'm a big fan of Next.js, I appreciate the ease of use and well-written documentation, so I can spend more time coding and less time head-scratching.
+The open-source React framework simplifies building web applications and does a lot of the heavy lifting for us.
+I'm a big fan, and I appreciate how it's a tool that allows me to spend more time coding and less time head-scratching.

-We also added TypeScript and Tailwind CSS into the mix.
-Tailwind is something that I have plenty of experience with, but I have really wanted to implement TypeScript in more projects.

 TypeScript, a superset of JavaScript that has become incredibly popular as of late, ensures our code is robust and error-free.
 We keep all of our errors inside the code editor, where they'll never get to see the light of day.
 That's a beautiful thing.

+I have also added Tailwind CSS into the mix.
+Tailwind is all over the place right now, and it's something that I have plenty of experience with so I like to think I know a little bit about how to wield it to accomplish my goals.

 To add a touch of magic, we crafted a Spline mini room 3D-rendered scene for our hero section, tying everything together to complete our minimalistic design.
 I am a firm believer that sometimes, <span style="color:#a64dff">simple is better</span>.

 ## Chapter 2: The Spline Scene with React and Suspense

-As we ventured further into web development, we discovered Spline scenes.
-These captivating 3D renderings breathe life into our website.
-But how do we bring them to life?
+As we ventured further into development, I discovered Spline.
+These captivating 3D renderings breathe life into our website and add a nice artistic cherry on top of the sundad.

 Using React, a popular JavaScript library, we unlocked a new dimension with Spline.
-To ensure a seamless journey, we employed a magical component called `Suspense`.
-It acts as a guardian, ensuring the scene appears only when it's ready.
+To ensure a seamless journey, we employed a somewhat magical component called `Suspense`.
+It acts as a gatekeeper, ensuring the scene appears only when it's ready and fully loaded.

 ```javascript
 import React, { Suspense } from 'react';